nosainwe/Machine-Learning-Projects/Project_3_DDoS_Attack_Classification_using_Machine_Learning/README.md

 </head>
 <body>
   <h1>Intrusion Detection System (IDS) 2017 Dataset Project</h1>
-  <p>This project focuses on analyzing the IDS 2017 dataset to develop a machine learning model capable of detecting network intrusions.
+  <p>This project focuses on analysing the IDS 2017 dataset to develop a machine learning model capable of detecting network intrusions.
 By identifying malicious network activities, the model can help enhance cybersecurity measures in modern networks.
 This project includes steps for data preprocessing, model training, evaluation, and performance comparison of different machine learning algorithms.</p>

   <h2>Project Workflow</h2>
   <p>This README will guide you through each phase of the project.
 Below is a breakdown of each step involved in creating a successful intrusion detection system.</p>